interfiberschool/v5dbg/docs/docs/cpp/macros/debug/function.md

     1. For more information on `$ntask` look [here](./ntask.md)
-    2. Now our `printAndSleep` will be the second item in the callstack, it should now look like this:
+    2. Now our `printAndSleep` function will be the second item in the callstack, it should now look like this:
         - `void printAndSleep(const std::string &p)`
         - `void opcontrol()`